 UEC: English Composition (ENG 110)

-A learning specialist is available (by appointment) to meet with students seeking assistance with their specific course demands.
-Consultation regarding learning styles, note-taking skills, active reading skills, time management skills, test-taking skills and preparation for professional boards is available.
+Learning specialists are available (by appointment) to meet with students seeking assistance with their specific course demands.
+Consultations regarding learning styles, note-taking skills, active reading skills, time management skills, test-taking skills and preparation for professional boards are available.